Palpation Alters Auditory Pain Expressions with Gender-Specific Variations in Robopatients: Abstract

 \section{Abstract}

 Diagnostic errors remain a major cause of preventable deaths, particularly in resource-limited regions.
 Medical training simulators, including robopatients, play a vital role in reducing these errors by mimicking real patients for procedural training such as palpation.
-However, generating multimodal feedback, especially auditory pain expressions, remains challenging due to the complex relationship between palpation behavior and sound.
+However, generating multimodal feedback, especially auditory pain expressions, remains challenging due to the complex relationship between palpation behavior and pain sound.
 The high-dimensional nature of pain sounds makes exploration challenging with conventional methods.
-This study introduces a novel experimental paradigm for pain expressivity in robopatients where they dynamically generate auditory pain expressions in response to palpation force, by co-optimizing human feedback using machine learning.
+This study introduces a novel experimental paradigm for pain expressivity in robopatients where they dynamically generate auditory pain expressions in response to palpation force, by co-optimizing realtime human feedback using machine learning.
 Using Proximal Policy Optimization (PPO), a reinforcement learning (RL) technique optimized for continuous adaptation, our robot iteratively refines pain sounds based on real-time human feedback.
 This robot initializes randomized pain responses to palpation forces, and the RL agent learns to adjust these sounds to align with human preferences.
-The results demonstrated that the system adapts to an individual's palpation forces and sound preferences and captures a broad spectrum of pain intensity, from mild discomfort to acute distress, through RL-guided exploration of the auditory pain space.
+The results demonstrated that the system adapts to an individual's palpation forces and sound preferences and captures a broad spectrum of pain intensities, from mild discomfort to acute distress.
 The study further showed that pain sound perception exhibits saturation at lower forces with gender-specific thresholds.
-These findings highlight the system’s potential to enhance abdominal palpation training by offering a controllable and immersive simulation platform.
+Thus, this study presents an early attempt to use human-in-the-loop reinforcement learning to co-optimize haptic input and auditory pain expression.
+These findings highlight the system’s potential to enhance abdominal palpation training by offering a controllable and immersive simulation platforms.